pengyue/Awin-ReportTask/README.md

 ### Docker build

-The Dockerfile has been added, to generate a new image, please run command below, remember removing vendor folder before
+The Dockerfile has been added, to generate a new image, please run command below, remember removing 'vendor' and 'var/cache/*' before

 ```
 docker build -t awin-task .